investing in your teams wellbeing, no matter how you paint it, is just the right thing to do.

 95 % liked the idea of investing in their team’s wellbeing, however shrugged it off quickly.
 5% asked questions to establish the nature of the program and 0.5% of this group asked for a second meeting and implemented one of my initiatives.

 I find these stats grotesque and at the same time an honest reflection of where we are as a species.

 what I learned from the staff

-stress and their ability to process it favourably was their biggest concern, adding that lifestyle diseases had started to show their hands and they were fearful of what lay ahead on that front. disease and doctors’ visits vs heath and movement had become the dominant conversation loop. from where I stand…
+stress and their ability to process it favourably was their biggest concern, adding that lifestyle diseases had started to show their hands and they were fearful of what lay ahead on that front. disease and doctors’ visits vs health and personal responsibility had become the dominant conversation loop.

 not the symptoms of stress, like high blood pressure, etc., then taking stress head on is the best place to start any wellness initiative.

 I have found that there are 2 ways to increase our immunity to stress.
 I cover them both in my 1/2 day, 1-day intensive workshop and tailor make mini-seminars companies on this subject.

 much the same way as any investment - by gathering information.

 I do this with patients and with companies via an

 integrated emotional assessment (i.E.a.)